Due to severe weather conditions, we will not be able to ship orders till Jan 29th

 Handmade "Flower Bud" Jianzhan Tenmoku Tea Cup

-Jian Zhan pottery has a long history that is quite fascinating.
+Jian Zhan pottery has a long, fascinating history.
 The craft originated in Jianyang, Fujian, during the Song Dynasty.
 It was once the preferred teaware of emperors and scholars.
-With its distinctive, gorgeous glazes ranging from deep black to shining blue, it has the natural ability to enhance the tea-drinking experience, which made it highly prized.
+With its distinctive, gorgeous glazes ranging from deep black to shining blue, it has the natural ability to enhance the tea-drinking experience.

 Yang Jia Jiang